Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Experiments with VirtualHome

 \subsection{Baselines}

-For comparative analysis, we selected baseline approaches that were tested in similar scenarios.
-Our study benchmarks against two recent works that use LLMs for agent control in the VH environment (\cite{progprompt,huang2022language}).
-These works provide context for assessing effectiveness of our approach.
-Additionally, we developed a baseline model (Baseline-LLM) to translate task descriptions, expressed in natural language, into VH commands for execution.
-Unlike the BrainBody-LLM, the Baseline-LLM uses a single LLM and operates without an iterative feedback, but with the same training dataset.
-Comparisons will highlight the efficacy of our BrainBody-LLM in the context of LLM-based embodied control.
+For fair comparisons, we selected baselines tested in similar scenarios—without visual perception-based grounding or human feedback.
+Our study benchmarks against two recent works that use LLMs for agent control in the VH environment~\citep{progprompt,huang2022language}.
+Additionally, we developed a baseline model (Baseline-LLM) to translate task descriptions, expressed in natural language, directly into VH commands for execution without any intermediate high-level plans.
+Unlike the BrainBody-LLM, the Baseline-LLM uses a single LLM without any environmental feedback but with the same training dataset.
+These comparisons will highlight the efficacy of our BrainBody-LLM in the context of LLM-based embodied control.
+Some in-context learning examples used in our prompt structure are described in Appendix \ref{app:prompts-vh}.